-RBI's majority shareholders are jointly the Raiffeisen Regional Banks (Raiffeisen-Landesbanken), which directly and/or indirectly hold approximately 58.8 per cent. of RBI's shares as of 31 March 2020.
+RBI's majority shareholders are jointly the Raiffeisen Regional Banks (Raiffeisen-Landesbanken), which directly and/or indirectly hold approximately 58.8 per cent. of RBI's shares as of 30 June 2021.
 Each of the Raiffeisen Regional Banks is in turn directly and/or indirectly held by the locally operating Raiffeisen Banks (as described below) in its respective federal province of Austria.
-RBI is the central institution of the Raiffeisen Regional Banks (in particular for purposes of the § 27a BWG), functioning, inter alia, as the central liquidity clearing unit of the Raiffeisen Regional Banks, whereas each of the Raiffeisen Regional Banks is the central institution of the Raiffeisen Regional Banks is the central institution of the Raiffeisen Regional Banks, so whereas each of the Raiffeisen Regional Banks, as well as most of their subsidiaries, which are jointly also referred to and commonly known as "Raiffeisen Banking Group Austria" ("Raiffeisen Bankengruppe Österreich").
+RBI is the central institution of the Raiffeisen Regional Banks (in particular for purposes of the § 27a BWG), functioning, inter alia, as the central liquidity clearing unit of the Raiffeisen Regional Banks, whereas each of the Raiffeisen Regional Banks is the central institution of the Raiffeisen Regional Banks is the central institution of the Raiffeisen Regional Banks, so whereas each of the Raiffeisen Regional Banks is the central institution of the Raiffeisen Banks located in its respective Austrian federal province.
+"Raiffeisen Banking Sector" means RBI, the Raiffeisen Regional Banks and Raiffeisen Banks, as well as most of their subsidiaries, which are jointly also referred to and commonly known as "Raiffeisen Banking Group Austria" ("Raiffeisen Bankengruppe Österreich").